torvalds/linux/Documentation/wmi/devices/msi-wmi-platform.rst

-Due to a peculiarity in how Windows handles the ``CreateByteField()`` ACPI operator (errors only happen when a invalid byte field is ultimately accessed), all methods require a 32 byte input buffer, even if the Binay MOF says otherwise.
+Due to a peculiarity in how Windows handles the ``CreateByteField()`` ACPI operator (errors only happen when a invalid byte field is ultimately accessed), all methods require a 32 byte input buffer, even if the Binary MOF says otherwise.

 The input buffer contains a single byte to select the subfeature to be accessed and 31 bytes of input data, the meaning of which depends on the subfeature being accessed.

-The output buffer contains a singe byte which signals success or failure (``0x00`` on failure) and 31 bytes of output data, the meaning if which depends on the subfeature being accessed.
+The output buffer contains a single byte which signals success or failure (``0x00`` on failure) and 31 bytes of output data, the meaning if which depends on the subfeature being accessed.

 WMI method Get_EC()